Bordeaux boss Paulo Sousa confirms Samuel Kalu's return from injury | Goal.com

 "Samuel Kalu can start Saturday but it won't be possible for Nicolas de Preville," Sousa said in a pre-match conference.

-"Samuel Kalu can bring us a more in provocation, determination in the opposing surface.
+"Samuel Kalu can bring us more in provocation and determination in the opposing surface.
 I hope it will bring us a lot next season.”

 Prior to the injury, Kalu has scored four goals in 30 appearances across all competitions this season.